 (Introduced in version 1906)

-Starting in version 1906, you can specify the maximum amount of time a software update installation has to complete.
+You can specify the maximum amount of time a software update installation has to complete.
 You can specify the maximum run time for the following:

 Maximum run time for Windows feature updates (minutes)